Helping travelers to Italy since 2008

 Knowing how to do that can be a bit of a maze, especially if you're new to Rome.
 But there are options to suit every circumstance and every budget.

-This page will help you decide on the best route for you and your family to get you from the airports quickly, safely and with the minimum of hassle.
+This page will help you decide on the best route for you and your

 Several companies run coaches / buses between Fiumicino and Ciampino and the city centre.
-The airports are more or less equidistant from the city so they all take around an hour, depending on the time of day and traffic.
-All the companies charge about the same.
+The airports are more or less equidistant from the city so they all take around 45-55 minutes, depending on the time of day and traffic.
+All the companies charge about the same; around €7-8 one-way, cheaper online.

 Tickets can be bought online (the quickest and most convenient) or at the airport.
 There are booths opposite the gates from security in the arrivals hall.
-In Rome you can buy from the office at Termini station.
+In Rome, you can buy from the office at Termini station.

 The most well known company is Terravision.
 They are slightly cheaper if you book online (see below), which also prevents you having to stand in the inevitable lengthy queue (line) once you're through security and customs.